harplife/zettelkasten/study_LearnOpenGL_Camera.md

 glm::mat4 view = glm::lookAt(cameraPosition, cameraPosition + cameraFront, cameraUp);
 ```

-- Note that instead of `cameraTarget`
+- Note that instead of `cameraTarget` which was set to the Origin is now `cameraPosition + cameraFront`; this sets up so that the camera always faces forward even if the camera's position has changed.
 - Cross Product of `CameraFront` and `cameraUp` yields an orthogonal vector between the two - meaning, a vector pointing left or right can be made (be sure to normalize):

 ```C++